kamui-7/JP-Dictionary/README.md

 This is a japanese dictionary that supports multiple famous japanese dictionaries such as the JMDict.
 This app is also easily accessible from almost any other app in your device.

+This is also my first app ive ever created, so there might be some bugs.

 ## Demo

 Here's how JP Dictionary works like: